bvalarezo/rootkit/README.md

     $ nano 3v!1helloworld.txt

+    or using the driver

+    $ nano helloworld.txt
+    $ ./driver hide helloworld.txt

 Hiding an existing text file called helloworld.txt:

     $ mv helloworld.txt 3v!1helloworld.txt

+    or using the driver

+    $ ./driver hide helloworld.txt

 To unhide a file, you must rename the file to remove the prefix.
 Unhiding a file called helloworld.txt which already has the specified hiding prefix:

     $ mv 3v!1helloworld.txt helloworld.txt

+     or using the driver

+    $ ./driver show helloworld.txt

 NOTE: Make sure you keep track of the paths of directories/files that are hidden as they will be hidden to you as well.